 For cases involving Department of Veteran’s Affairs (VA) facilities, you will need to file a claim against the federal government.
 These cases fall under the Federal Tort Claims Act (FTCA) and must follow the rules and requirements set by that law.
 For example, FTCA claims typically have a shorter statute of limitations than medical malpractice lawsuits.

 Damages Available in Georgia Medical Malpractice Cases

 Medical malpractice in nursing and veteran homes and hospitals can result in severe and debilitating injuries, as well as worsening illnesses.
 If you are injured by a negligent healthcare professional, you can experience severe physical pain, psychological suffering, and financial hardship.
-Through a medical malpractice lawsuit, you can recover compensation for these damages.
+With the help of an Augusta personal injury attorney, you can recover compensation for these damages.

 In Georgia, you can recover two categories of damages in a medical malpractice claim: economic and non-economic.
 Economic damages involve financial losses, while non-economic damages refer to the pain and suffering that you endured.

 Common types of damages available in these cases include the following.